 With the Philippines being the third largest Catholic country in the world, it’s unsurprising to find many churches, convents, and retreat houses finding solace on Tagaytay’s peaceful, mountainous terrain.
 One structure that literally stands out from the rest is Our Lady of Manaoag at Tierra de Maria, a 50-foot statue that towers over the main road of the city and appears to lovingly watch over its religious community as well as non-practicing passersby.
 Outside the meditation haven is a lush garden that contains framed images depicting the mysteries of the Holy Rosary, while inside, wooden carvings and figurines of saints, Mary, and Jesus fill the quaint, often-packed chapel.
 A stairway leading up to the top of Mary’s statue reveals a glorious view of Taal Volcano—the perfect spot to say a quiet prayer or ruminate amidst nature’s best.

-Visit Tierra de Maria at Tagaytay-Calamba Road, Tagaytay City.
-Open daily from 8am to 6pm.
+Visit Tierra de Maria at Tagaytay-Calamba Road, Tagaytay.
+Open daily from 8AM to 6PM.

 7. Culinary and Cultural Delights at Veranda